XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 4. What response body was returned?
 5. Do you think that response body is appropriate?

-## Handling errors
+## Handling internal errors
-Send a request for an invalid id (i.e. one shorter than 24 digits long - `asdf` will work).
+Change the servers configuration so that the username is invalid and then attempt to fetch some details.

-You'll get a `500` response code.
-This isn't appropriate given that the error is caused by our bad input.
-A `400` is more appropriate.
+You should get a `500` response code.

-Since this is a convenient way to cause a failure, we are going to leave it in place for now.
+1. What response body was returned?
+2. Do you think that response body is appropriate?

 We mentioned before that throwing an error (e.g. `throw new Error('something failed')`) does not show up in the type system.
 This is not true for functions and methods that return a `Promise`.
 Promises do model success and failure.

-1. What part of our implementation causes the 'failed' Promise to turn into a thrown Error?
+3. What part of our implementation causes the 'failed' Promise to turn into a thrown Error?
-2. What part of the system is handling that error at the moment?
+4. What part of the system is handling that error at the moment?
 Is it code that we have written?
-3. Are we logging anything when the error occurs?
+5. Are we logging anything when the error occurs?
 Does it have helpful context?

 Right now the error is bubbling up from the internals of mongo's client library.
 This means that:
 * mongo internals are leaking to callers